-1. Department of Cardiology, Academic Medical Center, University of Amsterdam, Amsterdam, The Netherlands; Department of cardiology, National University of Ireland, Galway (NUIG), Galway, Ireland 2.
-Department of Public Health, Center for Medical Decision Making, Erasmus MC, Rotterdam, The Netherlands; Predictive Analytics and Comparative Effectiveness Center, Institute for Clinical Research and Health Policy Studies, Tufts Medical Center, Bosto 3.
-Department of Cardiology, Academic Medical Center, University of Amsterdam, Amsterdam, The Netherlands 4.
-Department of Cardiology, Erasmus Medical Center, Erasmus University, Rotterdam, The Netherlands; First Department of Cardiology, Medical University of Warsaw, Warsaw, Poland 5.
-Division of Cardiology, Cardio-Thoraco-Vascular and Transplant Department, CAST, Rodolico Hospital, AOU “Policlinico-Vittorio Emanuele”, University of Catania, Catania, Italy 6.
-Department of cardiology, National University of Ireland, Galway (NUIG), Galway, Ireland 7.
-Department of Cardiology, National University of Ireland Galway (NUIG), Galway, Ireland; NHLI, Imperial College London, London, United Kingdom, United Kingdom
+1. Department of Cardiology, Academic Medical Center, University of Amsterdam, Amsterdam, the Netherlands; 2.
+Department of cardiology, National University of Ireland, Galway (NUIG), Galway, Ireland; 3.
+Department of Public Health, Center for Medical Decision Making, Erasmus MC, Rotterdam, the Netherlands; 4.
+Predictive Analytics and Comparative Effectiveness Center, Institute for Clinical Research and Health Policy Studies, Tufts Medical Center, Boston, MA, USA; 5.
+Department of Cardiology, Erasmus Medical Center, Erasmus University, Rotterdam, the Netherlands; 6.
+First Department of Cardiology, Medical University of Warsaw, Warsaw, Poland; 7.
+Division of Cardiology, Cardio-Thoraco-Vascular and Transplant Department, CAST, Rodolico Hospital, AOU “Policlinico-Vittorio Emanuele”, University of Catania, Catania, Italy; 8.
+NHLI, Imperial College London, London, United Kingdom